Ganesh-447/Ganesh-447/README.md

 - 🌱 Proficient in Python automation, manual testing, SQL, and API testing.
 - 💼 Skilled in framework development and maintenance, with expertise in Git and GitLab.
 - 🎓 Strong background in Agile methodology, contributing to test planning and documentation using Jira and Confluence.
-- 💬 Exceptional debugging skills to troubleshoot complex issues effectively.
+- 💬 Exceptional debugging skills to troubleshoot complex issues effectively

 ## Key Skills